juanuys/ccgdd/narrative.md

 The player has no agency in how the story unfolds, as it will unfold in a linear way.
 (I think this makes for a much simpler game to develop under current constraints.)

-The player is the avatar.
-The player is Fenix.
-The player can only control Fenix's battle actions via cardplay on public transport.
+There is no avatar (as such) that represents the player and that the player can control.
+The player steers the protagonist from A to B (from the safe confines of their flat, to the final show-down at Faray-so-Klouse).
+The player can only control Fenix's battle actions via cardplay in restricted areas (public transport).
 Everything else is scripted.

+The player can only advance the plot from the map screen, i.e. choosing to go to the next encounter.
+The story follows the journey and starts at A (the protagonist's home) and ends at B (the final showdown between protagonist and antagonist).
+Otherwise, there is no free movement, and the plot isn't advanced with the passage of time.

 Fenix is a well-defined character, with no customisations possible from the player.
 Fenix has well-defined desires and motivations, and the player just enabled Fenix to reach their goal.

+When Fenix fails to progress through a battle scene, they end up in bed back home.
+The player has to start over.
+(This is the perma-death element from Roguelikes.)
+However, we might take some of the discomfort away by preserving some or all of the tricks (relics) that the player collected on the journey.

 # Theme